tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 ---
 layout: post
-title: Inversion of Control principle explained
+title: The origins of Inversion of Control principle
 ---

 I've had a 'water cooler chat' with my teammates recently, and occasionally one